Video Visits (Telemedicine)

 The specialty of pediatric surgery is dedicated to the comprehensive surgical care of infants, children and adolescents.
 Pediatric surgeons spend more years training than almost every other specialty.

 Here at Rady Children’s Hospital-San Diego, world-class pediatric surgery is provided by the Pediatric Surgery Division of Rady Children’s Specialists of San Diego.
-All of our pediatric surgeons are trauma surgeons, and all have additional training or specialized expertise in cancer surgery, international health, solid organ transplantation, and advanced minimally invasive surgery.
-Additionally, the entire team is on the academic faculty of the Department of Surgery at the University of California, San Diego School of Medicine.
+All of our pediatric surgeons are trauma surgeons, and all have additional training or specialized expertise in cancer surgery, international health, solid organ transplantation and advanced minimally invasive surgery.
+Additionally, all of our surgeons are on the academic faculty of the Department of Surgery at the UC San Diego School of Medicine.

 From conditions as common as appendicitis and hernias to complex congenital conditions, traumatic injuries, and tumors, our team has the experience and training to care for your child.
 Our patients include infants in the neonatal intensive care unit, children with cancer, and children who have injuries from an accident or trauma.
 We perform simple and complex procedures in the abdomen; colon and rectum; and chest and neck, and regularly perform minimally invasive abdominal and chest procedures.
 Kidney transplants are also performed through Rady Children’s Kidney Transplant Program.

 Along with providing expert care, our Division focuses on research, education and innovation – all key components of our shared academic partnership between Rady Children’s and UC San Diego.